 I love adding a bit of texture to my art journal pages.
 It creates far more interest than just a flat page.
 Here are some easy ideas to help you add more texture to your pages:

-- Add paper shapes to your page.
+- Add paged paper shapes to your page.
 Cut any shape that you like.
 You can also add pictures from magazines and catalogs.
-Raise them up off your page with foam double sided stickers
+Raise them up off your page with foam double-sided stickers

-- Dimensional paint and dimensional fabric paint.create shapes, letters, swirls circles, ect.
+- Dimensional paint and dimensional fabric paint. create shapes, letters, swirls circles, etc.

 - You can use letter stickers to create a word on your page.

 - Chipboard letters.
 You can use them as is to create words.
 Or you can paint or glitter them and then use them.